clarkritchie/1pw-github-secrets/README.md

 # Set GitHub Secrets

-This is a command line tool for use in setting secrets in GitHub from a "source of truth" .env file in 1Password.
+This is a command line tool -- a bash script that wraps a Python script -- which is to be used to set secrets in GitHub.

 It can be used to set:

-- Environment secrets
+- Environment secrets -- e.g. `dev`, `staging` or `prod`, which are environments within a repo
-- Repository secrets
+- Repository secrets -- repo level secrets are available to any environment
-- Oregnization secrets
+- Oregnization secrets -- org level secrets are available to any repo

+The "source of truth" for these secrets are Secure Notes in the `set-github-secrets` vault in 1Password.

+The basic workflow is:
+- A bash script runs everything, and is used todetermine what secrets to pull down and where to push them
+- The bash script uses the 1Password command line tools to interface with the 1Password client
+- Secure notes are exported to a `.env` file in a simple `foo=bar` format
+- A Python script reads these files and pushes them up to GitHub

 ## Pre-Requisites